Levy noise-induced self-induced stochastic resonance in a memristive neuron: Mathematical model and excitability

 where $V$ denotes an induced electromotive force with a feedback gain parameter $k_1$.
 The potassium and sodium ionic currents contribute to the magnetic flux across the membrane and also to the membrane potential.
 This introduces a negative feedback term $-k_2\phi$ in the third equation of Eq.~\eqref{eq:2}.

-$L^{\alpha,\beta}(\tau;\sigma,\mu)$ is an independent $\alpha$-stable L\'{e}vy motion, and $D$ is non-negative noise intensity.
+$L^{\alpha,\beta}(\tau;\sigma,\mu)$ is an independent $\alpha$-stable L\'{e}vy motion.
 The L\'{e}vy motion, as an appropriate model for non-Gaussian processes with jumps \cite{sato1999levy,bertoin1996levy}, has properties of stationary and independent increments.
 Throughout this paper, we adhere to one of possible parametrizations of $\alpha$-stable distributions \cite{dybiec2009levy,dybiec2007escape,dybiec2009levy,prokhorov1965w} which allows to write down the characteristic function of an appropriate probability distribution

 in the form of

 if $\alpha\in(0,1)\bigcup(1,2]$, or